 Property and equipment are stated at cost or estimated historical cost through appraisal or at the market values on the dates the gifts were donated in the case of gifts from nonaffiliated entities.
-Expenditures greater than \$1,000 are capitalized, and depreciation is computed on the straight-line method.
-The useful lives of the buildings are 30 years, and useful lives for all other assets range from 5 to 10 years.
+Expenditures greater than \$1,000 are capitalized, and depreciation is computed on the straightline method.
+The useful life of the building is 30 years, and useful lives for all other assets range from 5 to 10 years.